mbenalaya/onem2m-analytics/DeviceDataGenerator/README.md

 * Import the **DeviceDataGenerator** project into eclipse using the File->Import option in eclipse.

 * Build and Run the IoTDataGenerator sample by right clicking on the project and selecting "Run as" option.
+Remember to pass the options to connect to Watson IoT Platform.

 * Observe that the device connects to Watson IoT Platform and publishes events.